 Beguni is a snack Bangladeshi people make with eggplant, also known as brinjal.
 They usually make this snack by slicing the eggplants and dipping them in a chickpea flour batter and deep-frying them in oil.

 The unique part about this dish is that they use the special ingredient of chickpea or gram flour to make the frying batter.
-These fritters are a type of flour that’s common in Indian, Bangladeshi, or Nepali cuisine.
+These fritters are a type of flour appearing in various foods from Nepal, India, and Bangladesh.

 Beguni is a snack that Bangladeshi people usually enjoy with tea.
 It’s delicious on rainy days or during the winter.
 The explanation is because of its crispy outer layer and the smoky flavor of the eggplant.